evsyuann/42prague-piscine/README.md

 | [ex02](https://github.com/evsyuann/Piscine/tree/main/c07/ex03)  | ft_ultimate_range  | A function ft_ultimate_range which allocates and assigns an array of ints.
 This int array should contain all values between min and max |
 | [ex03](https://github.com/evsyuann/Piscine/tree/main/c07/ex04)  | ft_strjoin  | A function that will concatenate all the strings pointed by strs separated by sep |

-# [C08](https://github.com/evsyuann/Piscine/tree/main/c08) Introduction to header files
+# [C08](https://github.com/evsyuann/Piscine/tree/main/c08) Introduction to Header files
 _______
 | Exercise  | Function name | Description |
 | ------------- | ------------- | ------------- |